jasonlaska/spherecluster/README.md

     # vmf_hard.concentrations_
     # vmf_hard.intertia_

-The full set of parameters for the `VonMisesFisherMixture` class can be found here: [https://github.com/clara-labs/spherecluster/blob/develop/spherecluster/von_mises_fisher_mixture.py#L529](https://github.com/clara-labs/spherecluster/blob/develop/spherecluster/von_mises_fisher_mixture.py#L529)
+The full set of parameters for the `VonMisesFisherMixture` class can be found here in the doc string for the class (`help(VonMisesFisherMixture)`).

 Other notes: